 Start with some of the following free paid surveys:

 |Paid Survey Site||Signup Link / Bonus*||Years in Business||BBB Rating||Minimum Payout|

 People often throw things in the trash without a second thought.
 You could instead help them make an extra buck (and earn money yourself) by offering to consign their stuff online.

 There are tons of mobile devices listed on local marketplaces.
-You can scan through listings and hop on Gazelle to get an instant quote for the device.
-Just offer a lower price to the seller, and you can turn around and make guaranteed money when you send the device to Gazelle for payment.
+You can scan through listings and hop on Decluttr to get an instant price for the device.
+Just offer a lower price to the seller, and you can turn around and make guaranteed money when you send the device to Decluttr for payment.

 It can be satisfying to read through someone else’s work and find errors that need to be fixed.
 This is called proofreading and it’s an awesome under the table job.
 If writing isn’t your thing and you’d rather proofread, then go for it.

 Proofreading is when you take someone else’s work and read through it.
 You’ll need to check for spelling and grammatical errors.
 When you find an error, you mark it for your client to fix it.

 One of the best proofreading courses is Caitlin Pyle’s free 76-minute webinar.
 She teaches how to proofread and make money from your efforts.

 Transcribing audio is something that thousands of people do from home.
 It’s when you listen to audio recordings and type what you hear into a document.
 If you enjoy putting someone’s else’s thoughts into words, then you might like to transcribe audio as an under the table job.